 Why are there water restrictions?

-California's drought is worsening, and it’s important that all customers reduce their water use to ensure there is enough water for everyday and emergency needs, especially as droughts get longer and more severe.
+While California has received significant rainfall in 2023 so far, the state has frequently endured drought conditions over the years.
+It’s important that all customers use water wisely to ensure there is enough water for everyday and emergency needs, especially as drought periods get more frequent, longer, and more severe.

 There are penalties in place for violating water-use restrictions.
 The first water waste violation will result in a warning and may include the installation of a real-time water measurement device on the water meter.
 The second and third violations may result in $50 and $100 fines, respectively.
 After four violations or an egregious violation, a flow-restricting device may be installed.

 While our crews often spot water-use violations, many often go unnoticed.
 Through our online water waste report form, we ask for photos or other key details to help determine whether a violation has indeed occurred.
 We will then investigate the issue and conduct any follow-up needed.